 Before you start working in the Netherlands, you need to be aware of what contributions you need to make, how much you’ll actually get paid, and what rights you have when working in the Netherlands.

 ❓ How much income tax will I pay in the Netherlands?

 This will be deducted from your pay before it is paid out to you.
-You have to pay additional taxes if you are particularly wealthy and/or have a large amount of savings.
+You will also have to pay additional taxes if you are particularly wealthy and/or have a large amount of savings.

 9. Your travel costs are covered most of the time